Yusuf-Solmaz/NewsZone/README.md

 ![image](https://github.com/user-attachments/assets/eb3bf886-2376-4cb6-9234-ece71d036a68)

 <!-- API and Services -->
-## API and Services
+## API
-The application integrates with the following APIs and services:
+The application integrates with the following APIs:
+* News API: Provides news data.
+More information can be found [here](https://newsapi.org/).
-* OpenWeather API: Provides weather data and forecasts.
-More information can be found [here](https://openweathermap.org/api).
+* Gemini API: Provides a summary of the news.
+More information can be found [here](https://ai.google.dev/gemini-api/docs?hl=en).
-* Restful API: Utilized for data communication and integration to get weather data.
-* Retrofit: A type-safe HTTP client for Android, used for interacting with RESTful APIs.
-* OkHttp: An HTTP client used for making network requests and handling responses efficiently.
-* Firebase: Used for various backend services, including:
-  * Authentication: User sign-in and management.
-  * Firestore Database: Real-time database for storing and syncing app data.
-  * Storage: File storage and retrieval.
-  * Crashlytics: Real-time crash reporting and diagnostics.
-  * Performance Monitoring: Monitoring and optimizing app performance.
-  * Analytics: Data collection and insights on app usage.
-* Google Services: Used for location services, allowing the app to access and manage location data.
-[More detail](https://developers.google.com/android/reference/com/google/android/gms/common/package-summary)

 <!-- GETTING STARTED -->
 ## Getting Started